 1. Diana was the first British citizen to marry the heir to the English throne in more than 300 years.
 The last had been Anne Hyde, a maid of honor who wed the future King James II in 1660 while seven months pregnant with his child.
 Like Diana, Anne died in her 30s and never became queen.
 Unlike the aristocratic Princess of Wales, Anne was a commoner.
 (Coincidentally, Diana’s son William became the first heir since Anne’s husband to marry a commoner when he wed Kate Middleton in 2011.)

 2. Charles and Diana were the first British royal couple to break with precedent by omitting the customary bride’s promise to “obey” her husband from their wedding vows, a decision that shocked many traditionalists.
 William and Kate followed his parents’ lead with their own marriage ceremony, as did Prince Harry and Meghan Markle in their 2018 wedding.
 In the interim, royal brides Sarah Ferguson (Prince Andrew’s ex-wife) and Sophie Rhys-Jones (Prince Edward’s wife) chose to embrace the convention.

 3. Diana wore a diamond-and-sapphire engagement ring made by Garrard, the royal family’s official jeweler.
 Many people frowned upon the prince for letting his bride choose the gem from the company’s regular catalog rather than commissioning a custom design, as other royal grooms-to-be had done.
-William used his mother’s ring when he proposed to Kate last year.

 6. Diana’s unforgettable meringue-like gown boasted a 25-foot train, longer than that worn by any other bride at a royal English wedding before or since.
 Queen Elizabeth II’s dress, by contrast, featured a 13-foot train.